 Private posts will not appear in the list of articles in our blog.
 Even if a visitor enters the correct URL of a private post he would not be able to see the content.
 We can only view the posts if we are logged in to the blog with proper credentials.

-How to create a Password Protected Post?
+How to create a password-protected WordPress post?

 In the edit options of the visibility section, we have already seen another option Password Protected.
 Now let us understand the concept of Password Protected posts and the difference between private and password protected posts.

 Once the visibility is set as Password Protected and blog is updated or published it will appear in the list of blogs along with public content, unlike a private post.
 But a visitor is prompted with a password option as shown below.